Karthik-Aravapalli/Data-Visualization/README.md

 ## Overview

 The starter code for this assignment is given in the template folder named as `index.html`.
-This starter code is just basic HTML code to show the homeworm name and name of the student and details.
+This starter code is just basic HTML code to show the homework name and name of the student and details.
 Please continue to develop the code as per the given following steps to complete the homework.

 ## Step 1: Create your dataset and initial webpage